-- Make a dream shopping list without regard for budget, availability, or storage space.
+- Make a dream shopping list without regard for budget, availability, or storage space—with only regard for yum.

 - Write about a time when you realized that you’d lost the taste for a certain food or drink—either temporarily, or for good.